dusty-nv/jetson-containers/packages/llm/mlc/README.md

 > [`CONTAINERS`](#user-content-containers) [`IMAGES`](#user-content-images) [`RUN`](#user-content-run) [`BUILD`](#user-content-build)

-Container for [MLC LLM](https://github.com/mlc-ai/mlc-llm) project using Apache TVM Unity with CUDA, cuDNN, CUTLASS enabled.
+Container for [MLC LLM](https://github.com/mlc-ai/mlc-llm) project using Apache TVM Unity with CUDA, cuDNN, CUTLASS, FasterTransformer, and FlashAttention-2 kernels enabled.

 ### Model Quantization

-First, download the original HF Transformers version of the model that you want to quantize with MLC, and symbolically link it to `/data/models/mlc/dist/models`
+First, download the original HF Transformers version of the model that you want to quantize with MLC, and symbolically link it under `/data/models/mlc/dist/models` so that MLC can find it properly:

 ```bash
 ./run.sh --env HUGGINGFACE_TOKEN=<YOUR-ACCESS-TOKEN> $(./autotag mlc) /bin/bash -c '\
   ln -s $(huggingface-downloader meta-llama/Llama-2-7b-chat-hf) /data/models/mlc/dist/models/Llama-2-7b-chat-hf'
 ```

-Then run the W4A16 quantization on the model:
+Then perform W4A16 quantization on the model:

 ```bash
 ./run.sh $(./autotag mlc) \